Tag: quartz

 Does your team need to rebrand?

-My latest in Quartz… Some leaders are fantastic at “team branding”—communicating about their group in ways that give the rest of the organization a good understanding of what the team is all about.
-Others are squarely focused on “team public relations”—telling a great story about a team that, if we looked more closely, we might…
+Some leaders are fantastic at “team branding”—communicating about their group in ways that give the rest of the organization a good understanding of what the team is all about.
+Others are squarely focused on “team public relations”—telling a great story about a team that, if we looked more closely, we might find is not delivering or functioning very well (it always comes out in the end).

 • The five types of communication problems that destroy company morale